 Key points that Dave makes regarding this step includes:

 I think this step works well for many people.
 It’s certainly a good and balanced approach if you’re also investing and saving for college at the same time.
 I would not advocate paying off your home early if you have to sacrifice the other two.

 However, I want to encourage you to look at all the pluses and minuses of paying off your home early before you dive into this step — especially if you are an experienced investor.
 Also, I believe that prepaying your home mortgage is NOT the best option in this economy.

-At this point, you’re in better financial shape than ever.
+At this point, you’re in better financial shape than you’ve ever experienced before.
 And it’s up to you to continue to build on the momentum and grow your wealth.
-Also, you are now in a position to give — whether it’s your money or your knowledge — giving is a good thing.
+Also, you are now in a position to give — whether it’s your money or your knowledge.
+Giving is a good thing.

-So there you have it — Dave Ramsey’s Baby Steps in a nutshell.
-With this plan as a template, you’re now ready to beat credit card debt, build up your emergency fund, invest for your retirement, save for your children’s college education, and build wealth.
-Lastly, you may also want to check out this article on Dave Ramsey’s Financial Peace University.
+So there you have it: Dave Ramsey’s Baby Steps in a nutshell.
+With this plan as a template, you’re ready to beat credit card debt, build your emergency fund, invest for your retirement, save for your children’s college education, and build wealth.
+You may also want to check out this article on Dave Ramsey’s Financial Peace University.